pwmcintyre/sdlc/slides.md

 ### Legacy Code & Technical Debt

-- You'll spend more time reading code than writing it {.fragment}
+- You'll spend more time reading code than writing it
-- Most codebases are 5-10+ years old {.fragment}
+- Most codebases are 5-10+ years old
-- Technical debt accumulates from: {.fragment}
+- Technical debt accumulates from:
   - Rushed deadlines
   - Changing requirements
   - Technologies becoming outdated
   - People leaving and taking context with them
-- Balance: new features vs. paying down debt {.fragment}
+- Balance: new features vs. paying down debt

 Note: The code you write today is tomorrow's legacy code.
 Write it with future-you in mind.